Ralph S. Keyser: World War I

 Following the entry of the United States into World War I, Keyser requested combat in Europe.
-His request was granted and Keyser sailed to France in February 1918.
+His request was granted and Keyser sailed in February 1918 to France where he served as an infantry officer and Marine Corps Intelligence officer.
 He joined the General Staff of 2nd Army Division under Major General Omar Bundy and served in the Intelligence section until the beginning of June 1918.
 Keyser subsequently joined 5th Marine Regiment and assumed duty as executive officer of 2nd Battalion under Lieutenant Colonel Frederic M. Wise.

 Keyser subsequently took part in the Battle of Belleau Wood in June 1918 and assumed command of 2nd battalion on June 23.
 He distinguished himself and received his first Silver Star for bravery and led his battalion during the battle of Soissons on July 18, 1918.
 Keyser distinguished himself while leading the attack in the vicinity of Soissons in order to support of 3rd Brigade advance.
 His battalion suffered heavy casualties by German artillery, machine guns and snipers hidden in the woods, so Keyser assembled approximately 250 men of his battalion and led them one and half kilometer under enemy fire until they reached the woods of Léchelle.
 He ordered his men to dig in and placed his command post on the frontline in order to boost morale and fighting spirit.
 Keyser was slightly wounded on July 20 and ordered back to the staff od 2nd Army Division, now commanded by Marine Major General John A. Lejeune.
 For his gallantry in action at Soissons, Keyser was decorated together with three Silver Stars, but these decorations were later upgraded to Navy Cross, the United States military's second-highest decoration awarded for valor in combat.

 While again on the staff of 2nd Army Division, Keyser served as assistant chief of staff for intelligence (G-2) during the battles of Saint-Mihiel in Meuse Department and Blanc Mont Ridge in Champagne province.
 He received his second Silver Star for gallantry in action during Blanc Mont Ridge battle.

 Keyser remained on the staff of 2nd Army Division during the Meuse-Argonne Offensive and following the Armistice in November 1918, took part in the Occupation of the Rhineland in Coblenz.
 He was decorated with the Army Distinguished Service Medal for his service as Divisional Intelligence officer and also received Légion d'honneur, rank of Knight, French Croix de guerre 1914–1918 with Palm and Gilt Star and Belgian Order of the Crown, rank Officer.